spinks/LioninWinterBall/README.md

 You shouldn't need to run `ionic integrations enable capacitor` but if you are encountering issues, you could check that it is enabled via `ionic integrations list` and checking capacitor's status.

 You will then need to initialise the capacitor module with `npx cap init`.
-You will need to choose an app name (for example LioninWinterBall*2020*) and an appID (we use `com.hatfield.liwb`).
+You will need to choose an app name (for example Lion in Winter Ball) and an appID (something like `com.hatfield.liwb`).

 Then following the capacitor docs, you will build the app with ionic `ionic build` add platforms: